sizzlebop/bibble/OVERVIEW.md

 Bibble uses the `@modelcontextprotocol/sdk` package to connect to MCP servers via the `StdioClientTransport` interface.
 This allows it to communicate with servers that implement the MCP protocol, regardless of the programming language they're written in.

+## Anthropic Integration

+Bibble's Anthropic integration follows specific guidelines for building Claude agents with MCP tools:

+1. **Tool Definitions**:
+   - Uses the `mcp__<serverName>__<toolName>` naming convention (double underscores)
+   - Each tool requires a name, description, and strict JSON Schema for input
+   - Tools are supplied on every request to Claude

+2. **Agent Loop Structure**:
+   - Sends a user prompt with tools and tool_choice settings
+   - Checks for tool_use blocks in Claude's response
+   - Executes tools and sends results back to Claude
+   - Repeats until Claude responds with no new tool_use blocks

+3. **Serial vs. Parallel Tool Invocations**:
+   - Controls whether Claude can request several tools per turn via the `disable_parallel_tool_use` setting
+   - In parallel mode, runs all requested tool calls simultaneously and returns all results
+   - In sequential mode, handles one tool call at a time

+4. **Chain-of-Thought Prompting**:
+   - Uses `<thinking>...</thinking>` blocks to improve reliability
+   - Encourages Claude to check all required parameters before calling tools
+   - Helps prevent missing parameter errors

+5. **Error Handling**:
+   - Validates tool call arguments against JSON schemas
+   - Handles missing parameters with clear user prompts
+   - Monitors `stop_reason` for early terminations

+The implementation is based on the plan outlined in `PLAN/ANTHROPIC-REIMPLEMENTATION-PLAN.md` and follows the guidelines in `PLAN/CLAUDE_AGENTS.md`.

 ## Build System

 Bibble uses: